jonathan-zlatin/NLP_P1/README.md

-# NLP
+# NLP project #1
-course taught in Hebrew University
+As taught in Hebrew University